 Maybe not a real ton, but it feels like it.
-It has the original Trace Elliot speaker drivers and most of the vinyl covering are still in excellent condition.
+The original Trace Elliot speaker drivers and most of the vinyl covering are still in excellent condition.
 I fitted some castors underneath which means it can travel too.

 In 1997, I was given a tip by Nick Owen and Chris Ward at ‘The Bass Centre’ (Wapping High Street, London) that Mark King from Level 42 would be moving on some of his gear through the shop.
 Would I be interested?

 I managed to acquire Mark’s Trace Elliot GP12XV valve preamplifier from his home recording studio on the Isle of Wight, called ‘The Summerhouse’, and has also been used on tour.

 I am very pleased to say I’ve used the preamp on almost everything I’ve recorded at home since.